cypress-io/cypress-documentation/source/guides/dashboard/slack-integration.md

 1. Navigate to the **Integrations** page for the organization with the installed Slack integration.
 1. Within the Slack integration, click **Configure**.
-1. Click **Uninstall Slack integration** to uninstall the Slack integration.
+1. Click **Uninstall Slack Integration** to uninstall the Slack Integration.